SensorsINI/v2e/README.md

                         resolution.I.e. slowdown_factor =
                         (1/fps)/timestamp_resolution; using a high resolution
-                        e.g. of 1ms will result in slow rendering since it will force high upsampling ratio.Can be combind with --auto_timestamp_resolution to limit upsampling to a
+                        e.g. of 1ms will result in slow rendering since it will force high upsampling ratio.
+Can be combind with --auto_timestamp_resolution to limit upsampling to a
                         maximum limit value. (default: None) DVS model: